Stochastic Graph Neural Networks: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) are becoming the predominant tool to learn representations for network data \cite{Scarselli2008, Wu2019} with resounding success in rating prediction \cite{Ying2018, Wu20192}, distributed agent coordination \cite{Tolstaya2019, NerveNet2018}, and learning molecular fingerprints \cite{Duvenaud2015, Fout2017}.
-Inspired by CNNs in structured Euclidean domains (e.g., time and image), GNNs replace the temporal or the spatial filters with graph filters \cite{Bruna2013, Fernando20202, Defferrard2016}, which are tools that generalize the operation of convolution to the irregular graph domain \cite{Sandry2013, ortega2018}.
-By encapsulating the filtered features into a nonlinearity, GNNs can model complex data relationships by adapting the graph filter to the application of interest \cite{Isufi2020}.
-One key property of GNNs inherited from graph filters is their distributed implementation.
-This property makes GNNs suitable candidates for distributed learning over networks, where the sensing, computing, and actuating are local operations \cite{Shuman2018, Gavili2017, Liu2018}.
-By allowing nodes to communicate only with their direct neighbors, GNNs have found applications in distributed agent coordination \cite{Tolstaya2019}, smart grid failure detection \cite{Owerko2018}, and control \cite{Zou2013}.
+One key property of GNNs is their distributed implementation.
+The latter yields GNNs suitable candidates for distributed learning over networks, where each node can compute its output by only communicating with its immediate neighbors \cite{Shuman2018, Gavili2017, Liu2018}.
+Applications include distributed agent coordination \cite{Tolstaya2019}, smart grid failure detection \cite{Owerko2018}, and control systems \cite{Zou2013}.